paypal/PayPal-iOS-SDK/docs/single_payment.md

 Next Steps
 ----------

-**Avoid fraud!** Be sure to [verify the proof of payment](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/).
+**Avoid fraud!** For an immediate payment, be sure to [verify the proof of payment](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/).

+For an authorization/capture payment, your server must [capture the payment](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment).